Interview Query

 2 27

-32. Write a query to display a graph to understand how unsubscribes are affecting login rates over time.
+72. Write a query to display a graph to understand how unsubscribes affect login rates over time.

 For this question, assume that you work at Twitter.
 Twitter wants to roll out more push notifications to users because they think users are missing out on good content.
 Twitter decides to do this in an A/B test.
-After you release more push notifications, you suddenly see the total number of unsubscribes increase.
+After you release more push notifications, you suddenly see an increase in the total number of unsubscribes.
 How would you visually represent this growth in unsubscribes and its effect on login rates?

-Write a query to prove or disprove this hypothesis: Data scientists who switch jobs more frequently become managers faster than data scientists that stay at one job for longer.
+Write a query to prove or disprove this hypothesis: Data scientists who switch jobs more frequently become managers faster than data scientists who stay at one job for longer.

 Here’s a partial solution to this question: